Queens County, New York Records

 - New York City Registrar, Borough of Queens , Queens Business Center, 144-06 94th Avenue, Jamaica, NY 11435

 - Queens County Historian maintains archival holdings for virtually every facet of the county’s history.
-In New York State, every municipality (town, city, village, county) must have an appointed historian.
-Most of the towns have their own historians as well and each can be contacted.
-The County Historian may provide access to obituaries, vital records, church records, maps, and family files or journals.
+The county, town, city or village Historians may provide access to obituaries, vital records, church records, maps, and family files or journals.
 Some historians provide search services for their office records and others may refer you to local genealogists who research in the area.

 Queens County, New York Census Records